stillwater-sc/universal/README.md

 ![visual-studio-project](docs/img/visual-studio-project.png)

-In the _Applications_ section, you will find application examples to demonstrate the use of Universal arithmetic types to accomplish different numerical goals, such as reproducibility, accuracy, performance, or precision.
+In the *Applications* section, you will find application examples to demonstrate the use of Universal arithmetic types to accomplish different numerical goals, such as reproducibility, accuracy, performance, or precision.
 These examples are great starting points for your own application requirements.

 ![example-applications](docs/img/example-applications.png)

-## How to develop and extend _Universal_
+## How to develop and extend *Universal*

-The _Universal_ library contains hundreds of example programs to demonstrate the use of the arithmetic types and the enable new developers to get up to speed.
+The *Universal* library contains hundreds of example programs to demonstrate the use of the arithmetic types and the enable new developers to get up to speed.
 In each number system type's regression suite there is an `api/api.cpp` that chronicles all the invokation and use cases to provide an executable example of how to use the type.
 In general, the api section of the regression tests has code examples how to use the different library components, such as manipulators, attributes, number traits, exceptions, and special cases.

 In the `education` build target (BUILD_EDUCATION), there are individual test programs that demonstrate how to use the different types.

+The `docs` directory contains the descriptions of the [command line tools](docs/command-line-tools.md), a [tutorial](docs/number-system-type-parameterization.md) explaining the parameterization design of the arithmetic types in *Universal*, several conference presentations, [FPTalks](docs/presentations/fptalks-custom-number-systems.pdf) and [CoNGA22](docs/presentations/conga22-universal-arithmetic-library.pdf), describing the arithmetic types.
+The `docs` directory also contains ready to use value tables, and dynamic range comparisons of many key small arithmetic types of interest in AI and DSP applications.

 Each number system comes with a complete regression suite to verify functionality of assignment, conversion, arithmetic, logic, exceptions, number traits, and special cases.
-These regression suites are run for each PR or push to the version branch. _Universal_ uses standard GitHub Actions for this, so add your branch to the workflow cmake yaml to trigger CI for your own branch.
+These regression suites are run for each PR or push to the version branch. *Universal* uses standard GitHub Actions for this, so add your branch to the workflow cmake yaml to trigger CI for your own branch.

 Easiest way to get started is to pick up and copy the directory structure under `ROOT/include/universal/number/skeleton_1param` or `ROOT/include/universal/number/skeleton_2params`.
-They are configured to get you all the constituent pieces of a number system _Universal_-style.
+They are configured to get you all the constituent pieces of a number system *Universal*-style.

 # Installation and usage